 Atmosphere

-At Parkdale Montessori School, the children engage in learning activities in an atmosphere of freedom, joy, cooperation and respect.
-Our Montessori classrooms are especially designed to meet the needs and interests of children from 18-months to 6-years-old.
+At Parkdale Montessori School, the children engage in learning activities in an atmosphere of freedom, joy, cooperation, and respect.
+Our Montessori classrooms are especially designed to meet the needs and interests of children from 18 months to 6 years of age.

 Classroom Environment

-Our Montessori learning environment is much different than the traditional model of education.
+Our Montessori learning environment is very different from the traditional model of education.
 Our program provides children with the opportunity to respond to their natural tendency to learn and engage in purposeful tasks.

 Curriculum